samadritsarkar2/thePerfectShot/README.md

 Single Page Application(SPA) built with React.Js and Unsplash.com API.
 <br>
-It fetches images and searches from the API and displays it in the minimilastic UI.
+It fetches images and searches from the API and displays it in the minimilistic UI.

 <a href="https://theperfectshot.netlify.app/" > Live Preview </a>